OfficeDev/Office-Add-in-Fabric-UI-Sample/README.md

 # Office Add-in Fabric UI Sample
-This is a Word add-in task pane sample that leverages [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) .
+This is a Word task pane add-in sample that uses [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric).
 It inserts citations into the body of the document using the Office.js APIs.

 For general information about using Fabric, see [Using Office UI Fabric in Office Add-Ins](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx).